 Behavioral Therapy Options

 Finally, three specific types of behavioral therapy tend to do the trick for CM sufferers.
-The first two are biofeedback and relaxation therapy, which are both effective on their own and when they are combined as illustrated by this bit from the Michigan Headache and Neurological Institute (MHNI).
+The first two are biofeedback and relaxation therapy, which are both effective on their own and when they are combined as explained by the Michigan Headache and Neurological Institute (MHNI).
 Cognitive-behavioral therapy is the third, and the MHNI does a great job explaining this option as well.

 Join the conversation!
 Do you suffer from migraines?
 Do you have any tricks to lessen the frequency or pain?